-I don’t think I’ve ever received more questions about one specific product in all my years of blogging!
+I received more requests for a review of the SNOO than any other specific product in all my years of blogging!
 This magical bassinet has been such a blessing, and I’m beyond grateful to the Happiest Baby team for sending it my way.
-It was a gift, and I’m doing an honest review of the product that I hope is helpful to new moms.
+It was a gift, and I’m doing an honest review of the SNOO that I hope is helpful to new moms.

 If you’re wondering what the SNOO Smart Sleeper is, let me explain.
 If you’re a mom, you’ve probably read The Happiest Baby on the Block, a book by Dr. Harvey Karp (Pro tip: Watch the DVD too), which outlines the five S’s to sooth fussy and crying babies: Shushing, swaddling, side/stomach position, swinging, and sucking.
 They work… like really work!